michaelmoliterno/auction_ball/blog.md

     <script data-plotly="mmoliterno:561"  src="https://plot.ly/embed.js" async></script>
 </div>

+## Differences in aggregate roster values

+## Differences in players
+FOMO

+Players are clearly drafting differently between the different styles.
+There are probably a variety of reasons for this, but one

 #TODO
-your league's cattegoiries matter -- a lot value in different areas of the draft draft differences positional distribution differences
+your league's categoiries matter -- a lot value in different areas of the draft draft differences positional distribution differences